pishoyg/coptic/README.md

    This is necessary for adding pronunciations.

 archive

+1. **Group the derivations by dialect.** (3-4 days)

+   Now, ...
+The tricky thing about this task is that, while parsing the derivations, it's hard to tell whether a certain row belongs to a given dialect or not.
+If we can easily decide on the correct subset of rows that belongs to the dialect at hand, generating the table should be easy.

+   There are the following situations:

+   1. A row explicitly states its bearing words in the dialect.
+Easy.

+   1. A row is a header.
+Easy.

+   1. A row has a child that belongs to the dialect.
+We also include it, although the way we implemented this check is hacky and needs a cleanup.
+      We should reimplement it using proper tree construction.

+   1. Now, what if a row is not a header, has no children belonging to the dialect, and doesn't specify any dialects itself?
+Previously, we assumed that such rows should be treated as belonging to all dialects (that's what we do with the roots).
+But we can't apply that to derivations, which often intentionally omit the dialect list.
+A good heuristic is to examine the parents and try to infer the dialect list from the parents.

 1. Complete the list of prefixes for the `prettify` format for copticsite.com.
    (low-priority)